Vinay-144/M1_Rotation-matrix/1_Requirements/README.md

 * Robotics to determine
   To determine end effector position, robotic arm position.

-# Approach
-* Create a switch case where user selects to convert from reference co-ordinates to rotated co-ordinates or viceversa.
-* Create matrix header function that takes in either reference co-ordinates or rotated co-ordinates.
- -In X,Y,Z for reference co-ordinates.
- -In U,V,W for rotated co-ordinates.
-* Create matrix

 # 4W1H
 * Where: Often used in Linear algebra, Physics, Computer Graphics 3-D printing etc